 Feeling agitated or adventurous?
-Enter Tornado Country to witness the fury of Spin Doctor as he analyses the ins and outs of the modern world, tears down old preconceptions, and glimpses into history with an eye on the future.
+Enter Tornado Country to experience the force of Spin Doctor as he analyzes the ins and outs of this world, tears down old preconceptions, and glimpses into history with an eye on the future.

 The Plague Of Faith-Inspired Terrorism: The Ugly Truth | A Spin Doctor Special